Our Club

 Club Library

 For those interested in restoring or maintaining a particular old vehicle, the Club maintains an extensive library of manuals, technical books on vehicle systems and many general interest motoring publications.
 These are available on loan to members free of charge.
+The Library index is available online from the club website, to view or search for particular topics.

 Club Equipment & Club Trailer